Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 GPIO4 (physical pin 7), but you can use other pins by enabling

-the interface in /boot/config.txt and specifying a gpiopin.
+the interface in /boot/config.txt and specifying a gpio pin.

 You'll need a pull-up resistor (typically 4.7kΩ) between the data line and 3.3V,